dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data storage/Data storage resource registration/Register a Log Service project.md

 ## Register storage resources

 **Note:** Before you use Realtime Compute for Apache Flink to register storage resources, you must grant Realtime Compute for Apache Flink the permission to access these resources.
-For more information, see [Grant a RAM role to Realtime Compute in exclusive mode](/intl.en-US/Exclusive Mode/Preparation/Role authorization/Grant a RAM role to Realtime Compute in exclusive mode.md) .
+For more information, see [Grant a RAM role to Realtime Compute for Apache Flink in exclusive mode](/intl.en-US/Exclusive Mode/Preparation/Role authorization/Grant a RAM role to Realtime Compute for Apache Flink in exclusive mode.md).

 1. Log on to the [Realtime Compute development platform](https://stream-ap-southeast-3.console.aliyun.com).
 2. In the top navigation bar, click **Development**.